geotrellis/geotrellis.github.com/tutorials/geotiff.md

 <img src="/images/tutorials/geotiff-preproj.png" style="width: 600px;"></img>

 You might be able to recognize the shape of Philadelphia, but the raster is clearly in the wrong spot.
 This is because the GeoTrellis admin tool displays the rasters in the Web Mercator (ESPG:3857) projection.
 If the raster is not in this projection, you will still be able to see the raster, but it won't be placed correctly.
-However, if we want to view the raster properly on the map, we can use GDAL to reproject the raster into Web Mercator.
+If we want to view the raster properly on the map, we can use GDAL to reproject the raster into Web Mercator.

-#### Reprojecting with gdal_warp
+#### Reprojecting with gdal warp

 This step requires that you have [GDAL](http://www.gdal.org/) installed.
 For a script to build and install gdal on Ubuntu, see [this gist](https://gist.github.com/lossyrob/4348503).

-To reproject the original GeoTIFF raster, we run the gdal_warp on our raster:
+To reproject the original GeoTIFF raster, we run the gdalwarp on our raster:

     gdalwarp -t_srs EPSG:3857 ned10m39075h2.tif wm-ned10m39075h2.tif